 Focused Testing and Compatibility: Since 24H2 and 25H2 share the same source code—with only new features toggled on—compatibility testing becomes much simpler.
 IT teams can focus on evaluating just the new features, rather than revalidating the entire OS and application stack.

-The move to an enablement package is a breath of fresh air.
+The transition to an enablement package is a welcome change.
 It’s the kind of behind-the-scenes innovation that makes life easier for both end users and IT pros, allowing us to focus on what matters rather than firefighting upgrade problems.

 Windows 11 version 25H2 isn’t just another feature drop—it’s a signal that Microsoft is listening to its users and evolving how Windows is delivered.
 By making major updates as seamless as monthly patches, Microsoft is setting a new standard for reliability, efficiency, and user satisfaction.